What Should You Pay Attention to When Selecting Pu’er Ripened Tea?

 Pu'er Loose Tea: Generally divided into special grade and grades one through ten.

-In terms of appearance: Pu'er tea has a brownish-red color (often referred to as -colored), with thick, tightly rolled leaves (due to its use of large-leaf varieties).
+In terms of appearance: Pu'er tea has a brownish-red color (often referred to as liver-colored), with thick, tightly rolled leaves (due to its use of large-leaf varieties).
 The grading of Pu'er loose tea is based on tenderness, with higher tenderness corresponding to higher grades.
 Tenderness can be assessed by three criteria: more buds and visible down indicate higher tenderness; tightly rolled leaves that feel heavy for their size also indicate higher tenderness; smooth and lustrous colors suggest better tenderness, while dull and dry colors indicate lower tenderness.

 Pu'er : Its shape should be uniform and regular; corners should be neat without any missing or broken parts; thickness should be consistent and neither too loose nor too tight; molds and patterns should be clear, with tightly rolled and well-aligned leaves.
 An inferior Pu'er tea will have visible mold or spots on its surface.